thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

         title: 'Click on the "Widgets Bundle" and find "Digital Gauges".
 Click on it to open the widget list group.'
     9:
         image: /images/edge/use-cases/data-filtering/configure-dashboards-item-10.png
-        title: 'Select the widget from the list of available ones that matches the image provided in the guide.
-Click on it to start adding a datasource for the widget.'
+        title: 'Select the widget from the list that matches the image provided in the guide, then click on it to start adding a data source.'
     10:
         image: /images/edge/use-cases/data-filtering/configure-dashboards-item-11.png
         title:  'In the "Type" dropdown menu, select "Entity".
 In the "Entity Alias" dropdown menu, select "edge device".
 In the "Data Key" field, select "distance".
 Then click the "Add" button to apply changes.'
     11:
         image: /images/edge/use-cases/data-filtering/configure-dashboards-item-12.png
-        title: 'Click the "Edit Widget" icon in the upper right corner of the widget to add style.'
+        title: 'Click on the "Edit Widget" icon in the upper right corner of the widget to add style.'
     12:
         image: /images/edge/use-cases/data-filtering/configure-dashboards-item-13.png
         title: 'Select the "Appearance" tab to customize your dashboard widget.'
     13:
         image: /images/edge/use-cases/data-filtering/configure-dashboards-item-14.png
-        title: 'Enter "10000" as the maximum value'
+        title: 'Set max value to "10000".'
     14:
         image: /images/edge/use-cases/data-filtering/configure-dashboards-item-15.png
         title: 'Input the unit title as "MLS".
 Click the "Add" button to apply changes.'